the-events-calendar/the-events-calendar/readme.txt

 = [6.2.9] TBD =

+* Fix - Resolves an issue where the `tribe-events-calendar-month__day--past` and `tribe-events-calendar-month__day--current` classes were not consistently applied after navigating through different months in the Month View.
+[TEC-4898]
 * Tweak - Define image sizes on the List view featured image to avoid Content Layout Shifting.
 [TEC-4919]
 * Tweak - Updated the `tribe_get_venues` function to work with recurring events that have provisional IDs.
 [ECP-1597]
-* Tweak - Updating Trash Old Events query argument filter `tribe_events_delete_old_events_sql_args` with an `interval` field that will contain the `MONTH` value by default.
-The fetch events query is updated to handle this new field and allows more granular control of the events to trash.
-[ECP-1604]
-* Fix - Resolves an issue where the `tribe-events-calendar-month__day--past` and `tribe-events-calendar-month__day--current` classes were not consistently applied after navigating through different months in the Month View.
-[TEC-4898]

 = [6.2.8.2] 2023-12-04 =